 Medical Treatment: Nurses and Doctors Recommend Mantra for Some Conditions

-Because mantra works, even if the patient or person has no knowledge or faith is why the Annual Review of Nursing Research (2014), suggested “Mantra repetition is a simple, quick, portable and private complementary practice that may be used as an adjunct to current treatments for PTSD.”
+Even if the patient or person has no knowledge or faith in mantras, the Annual Review of Nursing Research (2014), suggested “Mantra repetition is a simple, quick, portable and private complementary practice that may be used as an adjunct to current treatments for PTSD.”
 In the Corsini Encyclopedia of Psychology and Behavioral Science, mantra identified research that proved the physiological benefits of mantra repetition: “lowered levels of tension; slower heart rate, decreased blood pressure, lower oxygen consumption, and increased alpha wave production.
 The benefits experienced in 20 minutes of meditation exceed those of deep sleep, thus indicating the regenerative power of meditation and saving of wear and tear on the body.”

 The Physics of Sound: A Cosmos of Rhythms